You are here:Home/Kitchen/Award Winning Kitchen Remodel

 Deconstruction with extra careful attention to dust protection and air filtration (special consideration for pregnant Mom).

-New cabinets from “Phoenix”, a new product with anti-bacterial hard surface doors, drawer fronts, and face frames
+New cabinets from “Fenix”, a new product with anti-bacterial hard surface doors, drawer fronts, and face frames

 Caesarstone “Raven” T-profile countertops on perimeter.
 Butcher block countertop on island.
 Painted wood bench top.